Software Engineer Cover Letter 2026: 3 Templates That Beat Tech Hiring (ATS-Approved)

 As an Engineering Manager at [Current Company], I:

-- Grew a team from 3 to 12 engineers while maintaining a 95% retention rate
+- Grew a team from 3 to 12 engineers while maintaining 95% retention

-- Established engineering standards that reduced production incidents by 60%
+- Established engineering standards that cut production incidents by 60%

 - Mentored 4 engineers who were promoted to senior roles

-I believe great engineering leadership means clearing blockers, setting vision, and hiring people smarter than you.
-[Company Name]’s mission to [company mission] is exactly the kind of challenge I want to tackle.
+Great engineering leadership means clearing blockers, setting vision, and hiring people smarter than you.
+[Company Name]’s mission to [company mission] is exactly the challenge I want to tackle.

 Sincerely,